flatironinstitute/CaImAn/README.md

   ### general_test

-   * This test will run the entire CaImAn program and look for differences against the original one.
+   * This test will run tests on the CaImAn software and look for output differences against the original.
 If your changes have made significant differences you'll be able to be recognise regressions by this test.

 # Contributors: